arctic-hen7/diana/README.md

 ## Why the name?

-*Diana* is the Roman name for the Greek goddess *Artemis*, the sister of the god *Apollo*.
+_Diana_ is the Roman name for the Greek goddess _Artemis_, the sister of the god _Apollo_.
 Apollo is also a GraphQL-focused company, and Diana is an open-source GraphQL system for Rust (a language Apollo presently has no support for).
 Diana has absolutely no affiliation with Apollo the company though!

 ## Roadmap

-* [ ] Write tests for existing code
+-   [ ] Write tests for existing code
+-   [ ] Support GraphiQL over serverless
-* [ ] Support authentication over WebSockets for subscriptions
+-   [ ] Support authentication over WebSockets for subscriptions

 ## Contributing